The Nat'l Black Church Initiative Asks The Nation To Pray For President Trump And National Unity On Sunday Nov 17, 2024

 We know some of the President's picks for his cabinet, and we have been asked to sit down with them to discuss how we are going to work together over the next four years.”

-- Rev. Anthony Evans, President of the National Black Church InitiativeWASHINGTON, DC, UNITED STATES, November 14, 2024 /EINPresswire / -- The National Black Church Initiative (NBCI), a coalition of 150,000 African African American churches and 27.7 million members call for the churches to pray for President Trump and the unity of the nation.
-NBCI will work with the new incoming Trump Administration.
+- Rev. Anthony Evans, President of the National Black Church InitiativeWASHINGTON, DC, UNITED STATES, November 15, 2024 /EINPresswire / -- The National Black Church Initiative (NBCI), a coalition of 150,000 African African American churches and 27.7 million members call for the churches to pray for President Trump and the unity of the nation.
+NBCI will be working with the new incoming Trump Administration.

 The election is over, and all citizens of the United States must all work to heal the nation.
 The scripture teaches Christians to pray and love each other.
 There is a lot that Americans have a lot to do on that front.
 While the National Black Church Initiative offers warm wishes and prayers, this in no way indicates a lack of NBCI's moral resolve to work to stop the war in Ukraine and Israel.
 There is a demand that the killing stop.
 In the coming weeks, NBCI will reach out to the Trump administration for dialogue.